fred-ai-security/ai-security-assurance-labs/llm-operations/model-monitoring-and-telemetry-engineering.md

 This module defines an engineering-grade monitoring and telemetry framework aligned with enterprise expectations for AI Security Assurance, Risk Management, and Responsible AI engineering.

+This monitoring framework feeds directly into the LLM Incident Response Playbook and Governance approval workflows.